 An online Card Sorting activity was also conducted with volunteer participants to provide guidance on future website structure, homepage organization, and verbiage for categories and navigation.
 In this stage, two separate open card sorting activities were initiated for two distinct audiences to identify patterns in user organization of existing content for each audience.

-To better visualize a future redesign, DesignHammer created a mind-map to outline the proposed information architecture of the new website.
+To better visualize a future redesign, DesignHammer developed a mind-map to outline the proposed information architecture of the new website.

 Analytics & Reporting